-As much as you’d love to crawl around the house all day with Baby, you’re going to need to drive around once in a while with her in tow!
-Car seats are very important to make sure she is secure in the event of a collision.
+As much as you’d love to crawl around the house all day with Baby, you’re going to need to drive around once in a while with them in tow!
+Car seats are very important to make sure they are secure in the event of a collision.
 If your budget is tight, car seats are not something to be frugal with–Baby’s safety is top priority!

 Different types of car seats